WildGums/WildGums.OpenSource/src/content/_index.md

 Welcome to the WildGums open-source center!

 Imagine being in a candy shop.
-Everywhere you look, there is candy you were looking for!
+Everywhere you look, there is candy you have been looking for!
 That's what this centre aims to be for WPF developers.
 A list of mature, high-quality, free and open source components.
-Each library can be used on its own, but were designed to work seamingless together as well.
+Each library can be used on its own, but were designed to work seamlessly together as well.

-The libraries are actively maintained and developed (new prereleases on a daily basis, stable versions on a monthly basis).
+The libraries are actively maintained and developed (new pre-releases on a daily basis, stable versions on a monthly basis).

 The following platforms are supported: